defo-project/ech-dev-utils/howtos/lighttpd.md

     $
 ```

-You can also use our ECH-enabled curl build to test against this server:
+You can also use our ECH-enabled curl build to test against this server (replacing
+the ECHConfig value with your own of course):

 ```bash
     $ export LD_LIBRARY_PATH=$HOME/code/openssl